 There are many factors in which designers take into consideration when working out their pricing: Time that it will take to do the job, the project specifications, the designers experience and their qualifications/training and also level of demand.
 Design firms also have expenses such as rent, staff wages, electricity, program and computer expenses, internet usage… the list goes on!

-My University lecturer once told me that you can expect junior designers to charge around $35-$55 per hour, and professional designers to charge from $88-120+ an hour – giving you a very big difference in price!
+My University lecturer once advised you can expect junior designers to charge around $35-$55 per hour, and professional designers to charge from $88-120+ an hour – giving you a very big difference in price!

-There is a in-depth process to creating a logo.
-The process will vary from designer to designer, so i will write about my process which i have perfected over the years!
+There is an in-depth process of creating a logo.
+The process will vary from designer to designer, I have written about my specific logo design process on my logo information page.

 Again, all designers have a different process – so make sure you check with your chosen designer as to how they do things and what you can expect.